DaleJ122/pokemon-information-app/README.md

 - A pre-built pokemon.db is included in the repo so you don’t need to run EF migrations manually.
 - To reset the cache, delete PokemonApi/pokemon.db and restart the API.
+- App purposely does not store auth in localStorage to demo security feature.